 Just like in Excel, open the TBX file as an XML file in MS Word, and it will open the data in a readable format with just the terms and definitions.

-You can also use Word for translating by quickly finding terms using Ctrl +F but it may take some time due the fact that the definitions are displayed.
+You can also use Word for translating by quickly finding terms using Ctrl+F but it may take more time due since the definitions are displayed on the same page.

 - I’ve only tested the following applications using the TBX files from Microsoft’s Term collection.
 I therefore cannot guarantee that they will work with any TBX file out there.
 They’ll should work just fine if they adhere to the format’s standard guidelines.